 Nicole is proud to be an educator and believes that everyone should have access to a quality education that connects them with their purpose.
 She seeks to bridge understanding, spark conversations, and inspire through her writing.

 She wrote I Can Learn When I'm Moving: Going to School with ADHD with her 9 year old son about ADHD from the unique perspectives of a child and a mother who is also a teacher.
 She has seen both personally and professionally how children struggle to be understood and how adults are often at a loss with how to handle the difficult behaviors associated with ADHD and believes that by sharing her and her son’s story, along with researched-based strategies, she can bridge understanding for kids who desperately need our support.

-Nicole and her family live in Phoenix, Arizona and enjoy barbecues and road trips to Mexico.
+Nicole and her family live in Arizona and enjoy barbecues and road trips to Mexico.
 She is originally from New York City where she gained a love of culture and travel.
 She has a Bachelor's Degree in Spanish from the University of Florida and a Master's Degree in Secondary Education from the University of Phoenix.
-She is currently a Spanish Teacher and World Languages Department Chair in a public high school.
+She is a Spanish Teacher in a public high school.
 She translated Todos Pueden Aprender Matemáticas and El Cuento del Perdón (available on Amazon).